fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 ```

-## Event structure
+## Event Structure

-Fluentd event consists of tag, time and record.
+A Fluentd event consists three components:

--   tag: Where an event comes from.
-For message routing
+-   `tag`: Specifies the origin where an event comes from.
+It is used for
--   time: When an event happens.
-Nanosecond resolution
+    message routing.
--   record: Actual log content.
-JSON object
+-   `time`: Specifies the time when an event happens with nanosecond resolution.

-The input plugin has responsibility for generating Fluentd event from
+-   `record`: Specifies the actual log as JSON object.

-data sources.\
+The input plugin is responsible for generating Fluentd event from data sources.
-For example, in\_tail generates events from text lines.
-If you have
+For example, `in_tail` generates events from text lines.
+If you have the
-following line in apache logs:
+following apache log:

 ```
 192.168.0.1 - - [28/Feb/2013:12:00:00 +0900] "GET / HTTP/1.1" 200 777
 ```

-you got following event:
+You get the following Fluentd event:

 ```
 tag: apache.access         # set by configuration